The National LGBTQ+ Bar Association’s

 Attendees will have significant small-group time with current judges for conversation about the pathway to the specific jurisdictions identified as being of interest, as well as networking time with other prospective candidates.
 Our faculty will include groundbreaking LGBTQ+ federal judges as well as esteemed LGBTQ+ state and municipal judges, and will dedicate significant discussion time specifically to the federal nominations process.

-The 2023 Judicial Nuts & Bolts Academy will be held in conjunction with the 2023 Lavender Law® Conference & Career Fair in Chicago.
+The 2024 Judicial Nuts & Bolts Academy will be held in conjunction with the 2024 Lavender Law® Conference & Career Fair in Washington, DC.
 Only registered Conference attendees are eligible to attend the Academy.

-Our 2023 Judicial Nuts & Bolts Academy application is now CLOSED.
-Please mail firstname.lastname@example.org with any questions.
+Our 2024 Judicial Nuts & Bolts Academy application is now open!
+The schedule and confirmed faculty will be announced in late spring.
+Please email firstname.lastname@example.org with any questions.

 Judge Linda H. Colfax